 Natural Oxidation Process

-You might therefore notice that white leather shoes with metal buckles are more prone to the oxidation process and thus turning yellow compared to laced up versions.
+You might therefore notice that white leather shoes with metal buckles are more prone to the oxidation process and thus turn yellow compared to laced-up versions.

 How to Prevent Yellow Stains from Appearing on White Leather Shoes?

 Though one cannot stop the natural oxidation process, you can take the following steps to slow it down.

 There are several DIY cleaning solutions that you can use to clean your white leather shoes.
 These include baking soda cleaner and a mixture of white vinegar and olive oil.